 A few blocks later we arrive at an expansive house, about as big as a large McMansion.
-Unlike the townhomes lining the streets, the Soothing Hand stands by itself, bordered by an expansive yard and a well-kept garden.
-I recognize some of the cheery herbs, but most are native to Evermoor.
-Some give off pulses of dreamy light, or emit a slight, whimsical hum.
+Unlike the townhomes lining the streets, the Soothing Hand stands by itself, bordered by a yard and a neat garden.
+Some of it’s familiar—sage, lilac—but most of it’s native to Evermoor.
+A few of the plants give off feathery light, or emit a slight, whimsical hum.

-The door is marked by a hand-carved sign depicting an alder tree and the words SOOTHING HAND engraved below it.
+The door is marked by a hand-carved sign depicting an alder tree with the words SOOTHING HAND engraved below it.
 Ren lifts the clapper and knocks twice.

 “Announce yourself,” a woman calls.